-Medica covers services provided in a clinic or outpatient hospital facility and described in your Benefit Chart.
-Inpatient lab and pathology services are covered at the Hospital or Skilled Nursing Facility benefit level as described in your Benefit Chart.
+Medica covers services provided in a clinic or outpatient hospital facility as described in the Benefit Chart section of this Policy.
+Inpatient lab and pathology services are covered at the

+Hospital or Skilled Nursing Facility benefit level as described in the Benefit Chart section of this Policy.

-Please note: Lab and pathology for preventive health care services are covered at the Preventive Health Care benefit level as described in your Benefit Chart.
+Please note: Lab and pathology for preventive health care services are covered at the Preventive Health Care benefit level as described in the Benefit Chart section of this Policy.

-Lab and pathology services provided by a non-network provider.
+Lab and pathology services provided by a non-network provider, except as described in this Policy.